Education, English

 Information technology, 6 (2), 32-38.

-The article discusses how social media helps in improving productivity and impact on employees’ performance.
-It illustrated proper usage of social media through marketing and network to sell an organization’s goals or products is likely to increase customers’ hence high sales return.
-It narrated that social media can be used by an organization as the best media of communication since it is affordable and efficient and therefore, it is likely to improve an organization’s performance in the market.
-The author has a Ph.D. and a lecturer at the University Teknikal in Malaysia and also the head of Center for language and Human Development.
-It is relevant because it analyzes the impact of social media on employees’ productivity and its effects to sales return which is needed to complete the research.
+The article discusses how social media helps in improving productivity and impacts employees’ performance.
+It illustrated that proper usage of social media through marketing and networks to sell an organization’s goals or products is likely to increase customers’ sales and, hence, high sales returns.
+It is stated that social media can be used by an organization as the best medium of communication since it is affordable and efficient, and, therefore, it is likely to improve an organization’s performance in the market.
+The author has a Ph.D., is a lecturer at the University Teknikal in Malaysia, and is the head of the Center for Language and Human Development.
+It is relevant because it analyzes the impact of social media on employees’ productivity and its effects on sales return, which is needed to complete the research.

 References